Understanding the Overdraft “Opt-in” Choice

 If you have not opted in to ATM and debit card overdraft, debit card purchases and ATM withdrawals will generally be declined if your account doesn’t have enough funds at the time you attempt the transaction.
 If you have not opted in, you will still be able to make ATM withdrawals and debit card purchases when you have enough funds at the time you attempt your transaction, and you will not incur an overdraft fee regardless of whether you have the funds to cover the transaction in your account when the transaction later settles.

 Since opted-in consumers allow their bank or credit union to charge them fees in the event of an ATM or debit card overdraft, they generally pay more in overdraft fees than consumers who do not opt in.
-For example, that opted-in accounts are three times as likely to have more than 10 overdrafts per year as accounts that are not opted in.
+For example, in 2014 the CFPB reported that opted-in accounts are three times as likely to have more than 10 overdrafts per year as accounts that are not opted in.
 The CFPB also found that opted-in accounts have seven times as many overdraft fees as accounts that are not opted in.
-Take a closer look at by opting in to checking account overdraft.
+Take a closer look at how consumers are impacted by opting in to checking account overdraft.

 Whether or not you opt in, you may still be charged fees for overdrafts on checks or ACH transactions.
 Still, deciding whether or not to opt in can be one of the most important decisions you make that affects the cost of your checking account.